PDFs by language

 Or ask us how you can get involved and support the fight against cancer.
 Some of the topics we can assist with include:

 For medical questions, we encourage you to review our information with your doctor.

 The word LASER stands for Light Amplification by Stimulated Emission of Radiation.

 Laser light is different from regular light.
 The light from the sun or from a light bulb has many different wavelengths and spreads out in all directions.
-Laser light, on the other hand, has a single wavelength and can be focused in a very narrow beam.
+Laser light, on the other hand, has a single, high energy wavelength and can be focused in a very narrow beam.
 This makes it both powerful and precise.

 Lasers can be used instead of blades (scalpels) for very careful surgical work, such as repairing a damaged retina in the eye or cutting body tissue.
 They can also be used to heat and destroy small areas (such as some tumors), or to activate light-sensitive drugs.

-Lasers are named for the liquid, gas, solid, or electronic substance that’s used to create the light.
+Lasers are named for the liquid, gas, solid, or electronic substance that is used to create the light.
 Many types of lasers are used to treat medical problems, and new ones are being tested all the time.
 The main types of lasers currently being used in cancer treatment include:

 Doctors and other health professionals who use these lasers need special training in how to operate and safely handle them.